Gaza truce collapses, fighting erupts, Israel orders negotiators home

 Sixty-four Israeli soldiers and three civilians in Israel have also been killed during the offensive, which the Jewish state launched with the stated aim of halting militant fire.

-The rocket attacks spurred a new exodus of dozens of Palestinian families who had fled previous fighting and had returned home only days ago.
+The violence also prompted a new exodus of dozens of Palestinian families who had fled previous fighting and had returned home only days ago.

 A Palestinian delegate in Cairo said negotiations for a durable ceasefire were near collapse.
 "The talks have been suspended unofficially," said Qais Abdel Karim of the Popular Front for the Liberation of Palestine.

-Hamas leader Izzat al-Risheq told reporters at a Cairo hotel he saw chances of reaching another truce as "very weak".
-Risheq posted on Twitter that Egypt was awaiting an Israeli response before a truce officially expired at midnight (2100 GMT).
+Hamas leader Izzat al-Risheq told reporters at a Cairo hotel he believed chances of reaching another truce were "very weak".
+Risheq posted on Twitter that Egypt was awaiting an Israeli response before the truce officially expired.

 Israel, like Egypt, views Hamas as a security threat and wants guarantees that any removal of border restrictions will not result in militant groups obtaining weapons.